samdravitzki/samdravitzki/.github/iac-setup.md

 #### 5. Use the workload identity in the github workflow

-Using the `azure/login` action passing it the azure subscription, tenant and application (client) ids enables the workflow to sucessfully authenticate with azure enabling infrastructure to be deployed automatically to the rg-personal-site resource group
+Using the `azure/login` action passing it the azure subscription, tenant and application (client) ids enables the workflow to successfully authenticate with azure enabling infrastructure to be deployed automatically to the rg-personal-site resource group

 ## Custom domains

 The infrastructure as code will configure the www.dravitzki.com custom domain for the static site.
 The DNS associated with the then has to be configured with a CNAME record pointing to the auto generated domain name.
 The azure [article](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain-external) describes this process in detail

-In the future I would like to use Azure DNS because it would be easy to futher automate configuration of the custom domain.
+In the future I would like to use Azure DNS because it would be easy to further automate configuration of the custom domain.
 I have chosen not to use it currently because it costs money.
 I would also like to configure the apex domain in the future.

 Idea: have sites for each of my family members and associated static sites with each. i.e it could be funny to have a billy.dravitzki.com, luke.dravitzki.com...